thenextweb/cro/README.md

-# A/B Testing with Google Tag Manager
+# A/B/n Testing with Google Tag Manager
 Scripts that support A/B/n + Multivariate Testing (for [The Next Web] (http://thenextweb.com)), via [Google Tag Manager](http://tagmanager.google.com).

 Features
 --------
-* Supports: A/B testing and Multivariate testing.
+* Supports: A/B/n testing and Multivariate testing.
-* Integration with Google Analytics, will send data for variants to custom dimensions.
+* Integration with Google Analytics, will send data for event to the dataLayer.
 * Supported via Google Tag Manager but also easily configurable to run natively.

 <hr />